 The native species of Ithor, the hammer-headed Ithorians were a common sight through the galaxy and were usually peaceful gardeners and philosophers in their homeworld.
 They possessed an unique set of twin mouths on opposide sides of their necks.

 - Always Lawful Good: Most Ithorians are usually described as friendly, compassionate beings who practice gardening and philosophy.
-Bulduga and Onca are noticeable exceptions.
+Bulduga, Onca and Mok Shaiz are noticeable exceptions.

 - Badass Baritone: Their language, Ithorese, is deep, throaty and imposing.